Amid pandemic, the world’s working poor hustle to survive

 LUCKNOW, INDIA

-As of 2019, India had halved its poverty rate over the previous 15 years, fueled by growth topping 7% annually, but the crisis is expected to set that back.
-Economic activity in the country has fallen by 70%, according to French bank Société Générale.

-Much of that activity was powered by workers in the informal sector — rickshaw drivers, housekeepers, farm hands, shoeshiners and modest entrepreneurs like the Vermas — who make up 85% of India’s labor force and now find themselves indefinitely sidelined.

 The Vermas and their five children, ages 8 through 20, were already living hand to mouth before the coronavirus.
-Now they’ve canceled their cable TV — a small luxury that to them represented success — and are limited to eating mostly potato-based dishes.
+Now they’ve restricted themselves to mainly potato-based dishes.

+Mahesh borrowed money from friends to convert the flower stall into a milk and bread stand, a business exempt from the lockdown restrictions.